 Chocolate rocky road candy is such a childhood favorite.
 But that doesn’t mean we adults can’t love it, too.
 Especially with the addition of a little spice.
 Chipotle chocolate rocky road has all that you remember: marshmallows, fudge, and crumbly crackers.
 But adding chipotle powder brings a delicious smoky heat to the mix.

 If you love sweet treats but hate baking, rocky road candy is made just for you.
 It’s so simple.
-Throw the ingredients together, spread in a pan, then allow them to set.
+Throw the ingredients together, spread them in a pan, then allow them to set.
 And there are endless combinations you can add to your rocky road.
 You can add them right to the recipe here.
 Try some sweet dried cherries, candied jalapeno, orange rind, or toffee pieces.
 You can even try white or dark chocolate for a totally different flavor.

 If you can’t find chipotle powder, exchange it for cayenne pepper powder.
-But know: the result will not have a smoky undertone and it’ll be a decent bit hotter.
+But know: the result will not have a smoky undertone and will be a decent bit hotter.
 Chipotle peppers sit at 2,500 to 8,000 Scoville heat units, while cayenne is a significant step up (30,000 to 50,000 SHU) with a more neutral flavor.

 Chipotle Chocolate Rocky Road Candy